UK PM Johnson in hospital with persistent COVID-19 symptoms but still working

 But he has faced criticism for initially approving a much more modest response to the novel coronavirus outbreak than other European leaders, saying on March 3 that he had been shaking hands with coronavirus patients.

 He changed tack when scientific projections showed a quarter of a million people could die in the United Kingdom.
+On Sunday, health officials said Britain’s death toll stood at 4,934.

 Johnson effectively shuttered the world’s fifth-largest economy, advising people to stay at home and the elderly or infirm to isolate themselves for weeks.